 How To Be A Great Server: The 6 Best Tips

-It’s not about collecting a big tip or getting to sleep late on weekdays to be a great server.
+It’s not about collecting a big tip or sleeping late on weekdays to be a great server.
 Being a great server boils down to following one basic rule: treat others the way you want to be treated.

-It essentially means ensuring that your customers are satisfied and that their dining experience runs smoothly.
+It means ensuring that your customers are satisfied and that their dining experience runs smoothly.

 Also, it involves factors like timeliness and efficiency, as well as how you present yourself, act, and say (and how you say it).